 According to USDA, a 1/2 cup of dry fruit is equal to 1 serving of fresh fruit, and it is recommended to take at least two servings of fruits daily.
 While, the serving sizes for nuts are ½ ounce of nuts (12 almonds, 24 pistachios, seven half walnut).
 Now, let’s find out when to eat dry fruits for maximum benefit:

-Benefits of Eating Dry Fruits in the Morning:
+What are the Benefits of Eating Dry Fruits in the Morning:

 There is no good or bad time for having dry fruits.
 However, to gain the most health benefits from dry fruits, one should eat them first thing in the morning.
 Consuming nuts like soaked almonds with breakfast can help you avoid fatigue and maintain a healthy blood pressure level in your body.
 They play an essential role in removing bad cholesterol from the blood and improving your heart function.
 They can also be eaten as pre-lunch snacks or as post-lunch evening snacks to keep the stomach full.

-Benefits of Eating Dry Fruits at Night:
+What are the Benefits of Eating Dry Fruits at Night:

 Eating dry fruits as a mid-night snack is the best way to satisfy your hunger because they will keep you full throughout the night without spiking your sugar levels, unlike sweets or chocolate.
 However, figs, raisins, cashews, and dates are high in fat and should be avoided during the night.